migueltorrescosta/migueltorrescosta.github.io/page_Wishlist.md

 ## VR Headset

 [Oculus Rift](https://www.oculus.com/) seems to be the best Headset so far, but they only support Windows.
 A few other headsets are available, but they either exist for specific platforms (see [Playstation's VR](https://www.playstation.com/en-us/explore/playstation-vr/)) or they are still work in progress (with latency issues that cause headaches,...).
-After having tried Oculus Rift 2 times (one playing tennis and another one just walking around a 'relaxing' environment), I want to see what else can be done with it :D .
+After having tried Oculus Rift 2 times (one playing tennis and another one just walking around a 'relaxing' environment), I want to test what games I can make with it.

 ## Racing Drone